Growing Sustainably

 Clean-tech contribution to GDP ($)

 Canada’s clean-tech contribution to GDP has increased since 2020.
-However, there is a long way to achieve the ambitious targets set by Economic Strategy Tables.
+However, growth has been uneven in recent years.
+There is still a long way to go to achieve the ambitious target set by the Coalition.

 Economic Resilience